 When was the last time you made some time to play board games with the family?
 One of the perks of this resort is that you’ll be able to find a variety of board games that you can enjoy with your family.
 Contact the front desk to get your hands on your favorite board games, and then gather everyone for a round of after dinner fun.

 Daily room service is part of your package at Beaches, and you’ll get to decide how often you’d like your room to be turned down.
-Rooms in every category are stocked daily with sodas, ice-cold beer and wine, and the Concierge and Butler suites even include premium liquors of choice for the parents to enjoy.
+Rooms in every category are stocked daily with sodas, ice-cold beer and wine, and the Concierge Level and Butler Level suites even include premium liquors of choice for the parents to enjoy.
+Free room-service is available for Concierge level and Butler level rooms, not for Luxury level rooms.

 The staff at the front-desk (and the entire resort generally) are always friendly and willing to help with anything you and your family may need.
 The front-desk staff are trained to be of direct assistance to guests, so you may be better off going to them with help, compared to flagging down staff who are passing by on their way to help another guest.
 Besides the usual check-in and check-out times, the front desk staff are normally not busy and eager to give full attention to your needs.